enano1/enano1/README.md

 🎓 New graduate from Boston University with a B.A. in Computer Science
 💻 Currently a Software Engineer Intern at Dominion Capital
-🌊 Interested in full-stack development, blockchain systems, and networking
+🌊 Interested in full-stack development, blockchain systems, and computer networking

 ---